ejc58/Hill_RTS-s_immune_development_code/README.md

 This code supports the manuscript.
 In particular, it outlines our methodology behind various figures in the paper.

 This is a github mirror of an RStudio project.
-R libraries are managed by the packrat library manager, so it should be possible for the end-user to install on their local machine on a 'fresh' version of R.

 The relevant data is supplied in the folder `/data`

 Html output is provided in the folder `/html`.
 Knitting the provided Rmarkdown files (.Rmd) here will re-generate these html files in the project directory.
+These are difficult to view on github (it does not render the html) - the RStudio viewer will render these.

+R  packages are managed by the packrat package manager, so it should be possible for the end-user to install on their local machine on a 'fresh' version of R. Use `packrat::status()` and `packrat::restore()` before trying to run the .Rmd files.

 ## Workflow [for novices]